Rodrigo de Arriaga: Philosophy

+Legacy

-In his Dictionnaire Historique et Critique, Pierre Bayle praises him for his sceptical method and ability to destroy rival theories, considered by Bayle as essential to philosophy.
+In his Dictionnaire Historique et Critique, Pierre Bayle praises Arriaga for his sceptical method and ability to destroy rival theories, considered by Bayle as essential to philosophy.
 Arriaga exerted a strong influence on the Czech physician Jan Marek Marci, on the Italian scholar Valeriano Magni and on the Spanish philosopher and scientist Juan Caramuel y Lobkowitz.
 The German philosopher Gottfried Wilhelm Leibniz used his works extensively.
-It can also be assumed that Descartes's treatment of the problems of rarefaction and condensation (Principia II, 5-6) is influenced by Arriaga.
+It can also be assumed that Descartes's treatment of the problems of rarefaction and condensation (Principia II, 5–6) is influenced by Arriaga.
+According to Sven Knebel, Arriaga was “the contemporary Catholic Scholastic whom the seventeenth-century Protestants studied most.”

 His work was, however, sometimes controversial.
-Arriaga was accused of supporting the Zenonist doctrine of quantity.
+Jean Baptiste Ladvocat regarded him as one of the most abstruse and difficult scholastic philosophers.
+Arriaga was accused by his superiors of supporting the Zenonist doctrine of quantity.
 This doctrine, which asserted that quantity consisted of points, had been repeatedly and strenuously rejected by the revisers general as incompatible with the orthodox account of Eucharist.
 However, the routine reissuing of such injunctions and the unflagging efforts of the censors to expunge such a doctrine from Jesuit books attest to the continued dissemination of zenonism within the Order.
 In a letter from General Vincenzo Carafa, Arriaga was named as the source of the diffusion of this doctrine in Germany.
 The text in question was doubtless his philosophy textbook, Cursus Philosophicus, which enjoyed wide circulation throughout the German Province of the Society of Jesus.

+Interpretation of laws

+Rodrigo de Arriaga is renowned for his significant contributions to moral theology and philosophy in the 17th century.
+His work Tratado sobre las leyes (1647) stands out for addressing the interpretation of laws within the context of the Catholic Iberian legal culture of the Early Modern period.

+Arriaga proposed that the interpretation of laws should consider not only the legal text but also the specific circumstances of each case, the legislator’s intent, and the principles of justice.
+This casuistic approach allowed for a more flexible and adapted application of legal norms, reflecting the complexity of human situations.

+As part of the probabilist tradition, Arriaga argued that, in the face of moral or legal doubts, one could follow a probable opinion, even if less certain, as long as it was based on solid arguments.
+This perspective influenced the legal practices of the time, allowing greater flexibility in the application of laws and recognizing the plurality of possible interpretations.